SiploxT/SiploxY/README.md

 ## ⚠ Problemas Conocidos

-- s!serverinfo + s!userinfo - Todavía no funcionan correctamente.
+- s!userinfo - Todavía no funciona correctamente.
 - s!randomcap (BETA) - Algunas capturas no existen o no cargan.